• Skip to primary navigation

 This is so important.
 It would be very difficult, if not impossible, for you to succeed on the paleo diet unless your loved ones were also on board.
 Now, you don't have to transition them completely over as well (although you will be much more likely to succeed if you are all eating the same way) but I do suggest that at main meals like dinner, which you eat together, you make one paleo style dish that everyone can eat and enjoy.

 I also suggest telling your friends that you are starting a new way of eating for a couple reasons.
 First, when you go out together they will understand why you are ordering certain foods in the way that you are, and second, they may even decide to change their diets with you.
-Since I changed my diet I have had a few friends change theirs as well because they saw how well I was doing.
+Since I changed my diet I have had a few friends change theirs as well because they saw how much my health improved.
 It's always more enjoyable to start a new adventure with friends and a support system.

 13. Collect Recipes